graalvm/graalvm-demos/jmh/benchmark-binary-tree/README.md

 ./mvnw package -Pnative
 ```

-The to run the native executable, run the following command:
+Then, to run the native executable, run the following command:

 ```shell
 ./target/benchmark-binary-tree